Editor’s Note: This post was updated on August 24, 2018, for accuracy and comprehensiveness. It was originally published on September 24, 2015

 Each of these has their pros and cons, and accuracy may vary depending on a number of factors unique to each testing method.

-For more in-depth body composition analysis, you would need to look to two more sophisticated methods.
-These are dual-energy X-ray absorptiometry (DEXA) and bioelectrical impedance analysis (BIA).
+For more in-depth body composition analysis, you would need to look to two more sophisticated methods: dual-energy X-ray absorptiometry (DEXA) and Direct Segmental Multi-Frequency bioelectrical impedance analysis (DSM-BIA).
+Not only will these methods tell you how much fat you have, but they will differentiate your skeletal muscle mass from your lean body mass.

 So, Lean Body Mass, Muscle Mass, Lean Mass, Which Is it?